Pingasmaster/archInstall/README.md

 [ENTER] is a press of the enter key.
 If you want only the command lines and no description, head over to the `commands.txt` file (on this repo).

 ## Prerequisites:

 - 1 hour of time, and some basic knowledge of computers
-- Knowing how to follow instructions, don't miss a step, that is going to create problems for sure
+- Knowing how to follow instructions and determination
-- One separate PC with an OS on it
-- A working torrent / magnet client on the separate PC (optionnal, you can also download arch iso via http)
+- Another working PC (Linux or WIndows) with a torrent client if you want to download arch via torrent, but you can also download it via http
 - An internet connection (to download the torrent and to install packages after your brand new arch install)
-- A computer with an empty drive and an internet connection via ethernet (sadly most of the times wifi drivers don't work on arch linux) on wich to install arch (ALL DATA WILL BE ERASED DURING INSTALL) and which actually meet arch linux requirements (amd64 (x86_64 64 bits) processor, 512Mb RAM,  2Gb hard drive for terminal-only install or else 20Gb hard drive)
+- The computer you want to install arch on with an empty drive and an internet connection via ethernet (trust me, just for initial setup it's __way__ easier).
+ALL DATA WILL BE ERASED DURING INSTALL, and it must meet arch linux requirements (amd64 (x86_64 64 bits) processor, 512Mb RAM,  2Gb hard drive for terminal-only install or else 20Gb hard drive)
-- A usb drive of at least 2Gb, 8Gb or more recommended (the fatest you can get, if you don't have one just buy an [sandisk extreme pro of 128Gb](https://www.amazon.com/dp/B08GYM5F8G/) for around 40 bucks, you will always need a fast usb trust me these are hard to find and very usefull)
+- A usb drive of at least 8Gb (although more than 2gb will work, take the fatest you can get, if you don't have one just buy a [sandisk extreme pro with 128Gb](https://www.amazon.com/dp/B08GYM5F8G/) for around 40 bucks)

 ## Preparing the install

-- Download arch [official iso](https://archlinux.org/download/) from the [official website](https://archlinux.org/), either via torrent or via direct http download.
+- Download arch [official iso](https://archlinux.org/download/) from the [official website](https://archlinux.org/), either via torrent or via direct http download
-- Verify image integrity if you want, recommended on high threat model or poor internet connection, instructions are provided on the arch website. (optionnal)
+- Verify image integrity if you want, recommended on high threat model or poor internet connection, instructions are provided on the arch website (optionnal)
 - Download and install and open [rufus](https://rufus.ie/en/) (on windows) or [balenaetcher](https://www.balena.io/etcher/) (on linux)
-- Select arch linux iso you just downloaded, plug in and select your usb drive and flash.
+- Select the arch iso you just downloaded, plug in and select your usb drive and click flash.
 Say yes to everything if you are using rufus
 - Wait until the end
 - Unplug the usb drive and plug it into the pc your want to install arch on
 - Boot the pc on the usb drive, find the key you need to press at boot to show the boot menu (F12, F11, F9, F2, F1, DEL or ECHAP usually, refer to your motherboard manufacturer for this), select the usb and boot it